 Have you recently suffered the loss of a beloved parent?
-Are you feeling alone, unmoored, lost without the person you would often turn to for advice, conversation or memories?
+After a loved one passes, after death, you may feel alone, unmoored, lost without the person you would often turn to for advice, conversation or memories.
 In addition, have you just been informed that you have a responsibility in the final affairs of your deceased parent?
 Are you the personal representative of the last will and testament or the successor trustee of a trust agreement?
 Either or both of these roles will require significant responsibilities, and we know it may raise significant questions that you need answered before moving forward in this capacity.
 We would like to address a few of the most frequent estate planning questions or concerns we hear from our clients after the loss of a parent.

 1. Begin at once to make a list of all of the assets you know that were owned by your deceased parent.
 What did your parent own?
 Your parent probably owned a house and a car but what about stocks, investment accounts, insurance policies or digital currency?